Chevrolet/GMC B series: Third generation (1993–2003)

-After producing the second-generation B-series chassis through 1991, GM skipped the 1992 model year entirely, with the first GMT530 bus chassis marked as 1993 production.
+After skipping 1992 production entirely, General Motors released the B7 generation, adopting the GMT530 medium-duty truck platform.
+Dropping the Chevrolet Kodiak/GMC TopKick branding, the B7 was developed to become the standard chassis for Blue Bird conventional-style buses.
 While fitted with a lower hoodline than its predecessor, the chassis was fitted with a much larger grille; only divisional badging differentiated Chevrolet and GMC versions from each other.